 Experienced bikers know that sunglasses are an essential accessory.
-In addition to making you look good, they also provide much-needed protection against sun glare, dust, and wind.
-Our motorcycle sunglasses review will help you pick just the right pair so the next time you twist the throttle, you'll not only be safe, but you'll also be riding in style.
+In addition to making you look good, they provide much-needed protection against sun glare, dust, wind, and road debris.
+Our motorcycle sunglasses buying guide below will help you pick the right pair so the next time you twist the throttle, you'll not only be safe, but you'll also be riding in style.

 Why Trust Us

 All of our reviews are based on market research, expert input, or practical experience with most products we include.
 This way, we offer genuine, accurate guides to help you find the best picks.

 - Protect against glare.
 Safety is most important when you ride a motorcycle, and road glare is a common hazard.
 The best motorcycle sunglasses will reduce glare so you can see the road more clearly without distraction.

 - Protect against road debris.
 If you wear an open-face helmet, road debris can hit you in the face.
 This can be particularly dangerous if it gets in your eyes.
 Sunglasses offer a layer of eye protection against tiny particles and insects that may strike your head.